1960 Daytona 500: Qualifying races

 Smith and his 1960 Pontiac captured the victory from the pole with a qualifying speed of 148 mph, and completed the second race in just over 40 minutes with an average speed of 146.5 mph.
 There were 2 cautions; and Bobby Johns finished second with Jim Reed grabbing the third spot.
-The first single lap caution came when John Rosteck spun on lap six, and the second caution, also a one lap slow down, came when Johnny Dodd Jr. crashed into the wall on lap 15.
+The first single lap caution came when John Rostek spun on lap six, and the second caution, also a one lap slow down, came when Johnny Dodd Jr. crashed into the wall on lap 15.
 The dubious distinction of bringing out the first ever black flag fell to Herman "Turtle" Beam on lap 8 when officials noticed that Beam was running without his safety helmet, which he had forgotten on the starting grid.
 Smith set a record for the time by winning with the combination of his speed, and the minimal caution laps.
 The win was Smith's second of the year, and 12,500 people looked on as he and Roberts grabbed the two top spots in the qualifying races.